Non-Project Files Protection dialog

 This dialog appears when you try to edit non-project files: library sources, external sources and so on.
 Such files are intentionally protected from modification.
 For example, it is not recommended that you change library classes as you are supposed to reuse them as is.

-I want to edit this file anyway: select this option to disable protection for the listed files.
+This file: select this option to disable protection for the file or files.

-I want to edit any non-project file in the current session: select this option to disable protection.
+Any non-project file: select this option to disable protection.

 An obvious solution to overcome file protection is to move the target file into a content root.

 In PyCharm, content is a collection of files with which you are currently working, possibly organized in a hierarchy of subfolders.
 The folder that is the highest in this hierarchy is called the content root folder or content root (shown as ) for short.
 A project has at least one content root folder, which by default is the project folder itself.

 If you're trying to adjust the structure of an old project, try to invalidate caches.
 From the main menu select File | Invalidate Caches....
 In the opened dialog, click the Invalidate and Restart button.